brorarangers/brorarangers.github.io/_posts/2015-12-31-hogmanay-review-3.md

 ![Paul Brindle celebrates with the Brora fans at Grant St Park]({{ site.url }}/images/posts/{{ page.url | replace: '/','-' | remove_first: '-' | remove: '.html' }}-12.jpg){: .responsive-img .z-depth-2 .post-image}

+A hat-trick from Dale Gillespie, a double from Paul Brindle, and Zander, Grant, Chubbs, Sid and Scott Graham ensured our season finished on a high with a 1-10 victory away from home.